Immersion-Dojo/ai-language-explainer/DEBUG_INSTRUCTIONS.md

-# Debugging Instructions for GPT Explaination Generator
+# Debugging Instructions for GPT Language Explainer

-If you're experiencing crashes with the GPT Explaination Generator addon, follow these steps to collect debugging information:
+If you're experiencing crashes with the addon, follow these steps to collect debugging information:

 ## 1. Reproduce the Crash

 1. Make sure you're using version 1.3.1 or later of the addon
 2. Try to reproduce the crash by:
-   - Selecting a card in the browser and generating an explaination, or
+   - Selecting a card in the browser and generating an explanation, or
-   - Clicking the "Generate GPT Explaination" button during review
+   - Clicking the "Generate GPT Explainer" button during review

 ## 2. Collect Debug Logs